NoxMoon/inside_beauty/README.md

 We can also visualize the model predictions using confusion matrix and find the pairs of categories that our model get confused with.
 ![confmat](documents/images/confmat.png)

 Overall, the results do agree with our life experience.
 The model gets confused on similar categories.
 For example, daytime moisturizers often have sunscreen ingredients in it, so sometimes our model cannot distiguish sunscreens and daytime moisturizer.
 Nighttime moisturizer, eye creams and serum are another group that our model get confused a lot in real life, they are all products that are supposed boost hydration and may have some special functions such as anti-aging, reduce hyperpigmentation...
 It is interesting to see that face masks got confused with cleansers, Exfoliants, and nighttime moisturizer.
 This is because there are typically two types of face masks: cleansing mask, which may have similar ingredient like cleansers and exfoliants.
-Another is the so called "sleeping mask", which you can wear overnight, they are typically like a heavy nighttime moisturizer.
+Another is the so called "sleeping mask", which you can wear overnight.
+They are typically like a heavy nighttime moisturizer.

 Product category classification notebook can be found here: [product_category_classification.ipynb](https://github.com/NoxMoon/inside_beauty/blob/master/machine_learning/product_category_classification.ipynb)